henry-yeh/GLOP/README.md

 # [AAAI 2024] GLOP: Learning Global Partition and Local Construction for Solving Large-scale Routing Problems in Real-time

 **Welcome!** This repository contains the code implementation of paper [*GLOP: Learning Global Partition and Local Construction for Solving Large-scale Routing Problems in Real-time*](https://arxiv.org/abs/2312.08224).
 GLOP is a unified hierarchical framework that efficiently scales toward large-scale routing problems.
-It partitions large routing problems into Travelling Salesman Problems (TSPs) and TSPs into Shortest Hamiltonian Path Problems.
+It partitions large routing problems into Travelling Salesman Problems (TSPs) and TSPs into Shortest Hamiltonian Path Problems (SHPPs).
 We hybridize non-autoregressive neural heuristics for coarse-grained problem partitions and autoregressive neural heuristics for fine-grained route constructions.

 ![diagram](./assets/diagram.png)

 ---

+## News
+🚀 Oct 2024: We released a [Python library](https://github.com/Furffico/random-insertion) for performing fast random insertion on TSP and SHPP instances

->  🐛 Jul 2024: Thanks to [Wenzheng Pan](https://github.com/wzever), we detected a [bug](https://github.com/henry-yeh/GLOP/pull/3) in the insertion for ATSP and fixed it.
+🐛 Jul 2024: Thanks to [Wenzheng Pan](https://github.com/wzever), we detected a [bug](https://github.com/henry-yeh/GLOP/pull/3) in the insertion for ATSP and fixed it.
 After the bug fix, GLOP achieves better performance on ATSP; see the below table for the updated results.
 Results on other problems are unaffected.

 Version|ATSP150|ATSP250|ATSP1000
 -|-|-|-
 Before| 1.89 (6.4s) | 2.10 (9.6s) | 2.79 (39s)
 After| 1.89 (8.2s) | 2.04 (9.3s) | 2.33 (15s)

+---

 ## Highlights